-As $ \int \xi J_{f} < \infty $, and $ e^{-C_1} \int \xi e^{2\Lambda} > 0 $, we must have $ \limsup_{m\to\infty} ( e^{-c_m} ) > 0 $.
-Similarly, given that $ e^{C_1} \int \xi e^{2\Lambda} < \infty $, and $ \int \xi J_{f} > 0 $, we must have $ \limsup_{m\to\infty} ( e^{-c_m} ) < \infty $.
+As $ \int \xi J_{f} < \infty $ and $ e^{-C_1} \int \xi e^{2\Lambda} > 0 $ we must have $ \limsup_{m\to\infty} ( e^{-c_m} ) > 0 $.
+Similarly, given that $ e^{C_1} \int \xi e^{2\Lambda} < \infty $ and $ \int \xi J_{f} > 0 $ we must have $ \limsup_{m\to\infty} ( e^{-c_m} ) < \infty $.
 Let $ c_0 := \limsup_{m\to\infty} e^{-c_m} $.

-This being true for all $\xi\in C_{0}^{\infty}$, $\xi\geq 0$, $\int\xi=1$, then it is true for the mollifier $ \xi_{q,r} $, of center $ q $, and radius $ r > 0 $ (we may use the standard (Euclidean) mollifiers here, there is no need for `twisted convolution').
-As both $ J_f $ and $ e^{2\Lambda} $ are locally integrable, they have Lebesgue points almost everywhere.
-At a common Lebesgue point $ q $,
+The above being true for all $\xi\in C_{0}^{\infty}$ with $\xi\geq 0$ and $\int\xi=1$ means it is true for the mollifier $ \xi_{q,r} $ of center $ q $ and radius $ r > 0 $ (we may use the standard (Euclidean) mollifiers here, there is no need for `twisted convolution').
+As both $ J_f $ and $ e^{2\Lambda} $ are locally integrable they have Lebesgue points almost everywhere.
+At a common Lebesgue point $ q $ we have